ZPIC Audit Process

-At Hendershot, Cannon & Hisey, P.C., we have a dedicated health and medical law legal team with proven experience representing physicians and health-care providers in all areas of Medicare and Medicaid fraud defense.
+At Hendershot, Cowart & Hisey, P.C., we have a dedicated health and medical law legal team with proven experience representing physicians and health-care providers in all areas of Medicare and Medicaid fraud defense.
 To schedule a consultation with one of our experienced attorneys, call (713) 909-7323 or contact us online 24/7.

 What are ZPICs?

 Zone Program Integrity Contractors, or ZPICs, are companies contracted by the Centers for Medicare and Medicaid Services (CMS) that focus on investigating suspected fraud, waste, and abuse in the Medicare system.
 While ZPIC audits are similar to those performed by RACs (Recovery Audit Contractors) and MACs, the differentiating factor is the potential implication for Medicare fraud, which can result in administrative penalties and criminal investigations.

 ZPICs do not conduct random audits.
 They initiate focused reviews when fraud is suspected.
 This may result from a number of red flags, including: